Configure an Event Policy to Execute Operational Mode Commands

 }

-You can include variables in the command to allow data from the triggering event to be automatically included in the command syntax.
-The eventd process replaces each variable with values contained in the event that triggers the policy.
+You can include variables in the configured commands to automatically include data from the trigger event or a received event in the command syntax.
+The eventd process replaces each variable with the appropriate values.
 You can use command variables of the following forms:

 -